thedandano/CST334_OS/README.md

 * To simulate a basic page replacement algorithm (FIFO)
 * To evaluate the performance in terms of miss/hit rate of this algorithm

-## Lab5: Developing Multi-Threaded Applications
+## Lab 5: Developing Multi-Threaded Applications
 ### Objectives
 * To develop multi-threaded application programs
 * To demonstrate the use of threads in matrix multiplication